 My daughter, Hannah, was 10.
 I was … well, younger than I am now—with flaming-red, butch-bob-short hair.
 (Hey, it was the early ’90s … no one looked good.)
 At the time, I was the associate editor of a national travel pub, assigned a sea-kayaking story in the Channel Islands.
 Tough job, but someone had to do it.

 So there we were, mother and daughter, paddling our way through the wind and waves while being scolded by hundreds of disapproving seagulls (their nests were on a nearby island).
-Adding to their shrieks was the occasional horn of a commercial shipping boat that was chugging by.
+Adding to their shrieks was the occasional horn of a commercial shipping boat that went chugging by.

 Suddenly, my daughter, who was about 50 feet away from me at that time, let out a yell.
 “Mommy!” she screamed.
 Thinking her kayak had sprung a leak or she had been attacked by some sort of sea creature, I spun around … in full protective mother mode.

 Instead of Jaws, I saw Fred.

 Fred, as we would come to name him, was a sea lion pup who had lost his way in the bay.
-Tired, lonely and looking for his mum, Fred had spied our kayaks, swam closer, and then kept bobbing his head up and down, carefully pondering which one of these strange, misshapen, yellow things was his mother.
+Tired, lonely and looking for his mum, Fred had spied our kayaks, swam closer, and bobbing his head up and down, carefully pondered which one of these strange, misshapen, yellow things was his mother.

 For five long minutes, he swam from kayak to kayak, carefully looking up at each of us—first myself, then our guide and finally, my daughter.
 It was then that something clicked in Fred’s little, prehistoric brain.
 I’d like to think it was his heart that skipped a beat when, after looking prolongedly into my daughter’s eyes, he made the instinctual decision that it was this beguiling creature with whom he was most sympatico with.